yalmip/yalmip.github.io/_posts/2017-09-01-The cutsdp solver.md

 ## Cutting planes - from the semidefinite cone to linear elementwise cone

-[cutsdp](/solver/cutsdp) is not only a solver for mixed-integer conic programs, but is a general solver for semidefinite programs also in the continuous case (although one should never use it as such).
+[cutsdp](/solver/cutsdp) is not only a solver for mixed-integer conic (second-order and semidefinite) programs, but is a general solver for conic programs also in the continuous case (although one should never use it as such).

 The basic idea is simple, and is a classical approach to nonlinear programming.
 A semidefinite constraint \\(X\succeq 0\\) is by definition equivalent to the infinite-dimensional linear programming model \\(v^TXv \geq 0 ~ \forall~v\\).
 The trick now is to cleverly generate a lot of vectors \\(v\\) and construct a linear program, such that the geometry of the linear programming model starts to approximate the geometry of the semidefinite program.
 Every such added linear constraint is called a cutting plane.
 Note that the linear program is an *outer approximation* of the original semidefinite program.
 This means that a feasible solution to the linear programming approximation is not guaranteed to be a feasible solution to the semidefinite program.
 It also means that if we are minimizing an objective, it will generate a lower bound.